RUB-EP1/pawian-tools/README.md

 ## Installation

+As this repository is developmental (see [Contribute](#contribute)), there is no setup procedure.
+Instead, it is easiest to work in a virtual Python environment and have this repository added as a development directory.
+In that sense, the instructions here are useful in general if you want to experiment with Python development!
+Now, after cloning this repository and moving into it, you can opt to use either Conda or PyPI.

+### Option 1: Conda
 The easiest way to work with these packages is to use [Anaconda/Conda](https://www.anaconda.com/).
 This allows you to contain all dependencies you need for this project within a virtual environment that you can easily throw away or replace later on if you run into trouble.
 You can download Conda [here](https://www.anaconda.com/distribution/#download-section).
 It can be installed without admin rights on any system!

 Next steps are: